kyma-project/cli/docs/gen-docs/kyma_alpha_create_module.md

       --registry string        Repository context url for module to upload.
 The repository url will be automatically added to the repository contexts in the module
   -r, --resource stringArray   Add an extra resource in a new layer with format <NAME:TYPE@PATH>.
 It is also possible to provide only a path; name will default to the last path element and type to 'helm-chart'
   -t, --token string           Authentication token for the given registry (alternative to basic authentication).
+      --validateCR             Validate the custom resource defined in the "default.yaml" file on demand.
+This validation always runs when pushing the module.
 ```

 ## Flags inherited from parent commands